lanl/LaGriT/docs/pages/docs/commands/SORT.md

  then the maximum value of the index array will equal the number of entries in the sorted list.
 Otherwise, the maximum value of the index array will be less than the number of entries in the sorted list but will equal the number of unique entries in the list.
 With the **`bins`** method, an optional user specified epsilon multiplier, *epsilon_user*, will override the default value of 1.e-10.

-**`index`** Constructs a single or multi-key index table such that in_att1(ikey(1)) is the first entry in the sorted array, in_att1(ikey(2)) is the second, etc.
+**`index`** is a single or multi-key sort that constructs an index table such that in_att1(ikey(1)) is the first entry in the sorted array, in_att1(ikey(2)) is the second, etc.

-**`rank`** Constructs a single or multi-key rank table such that the tables ith entry give the rank of the ith entry of the sorted arrays.
+**`rank`** is a single or multi-key sort that constructs a rank table such that the tables ith entry give the rank of the ith entry of the sorted arrays.
 The rank table is derived from the index table by:
 <pre>
  foreach j = 1,N
    rank(index(j)) = j